kism/flask-boilerplate/{{cookiecutter.__app_slug}}/README.md

 Run `ruff check .` or get the vscode ruff extension, the rules are defined in pyproject.toml.

+### Type Checking

+Run `mypy .` or get the vscode mypy extension by Microsoft, the rules are defined in pyproject.toml.

 ### Testing

 Run `pytest`, It will get its config from pyproject.toml